who-knows-inc/KEA_DAT_DevOps_2024_Autumn/00._Course_Material/00._Meta_Course_Material/about_the_exam.md

 That's why I have provided the requirements mentioned below.

+---

 ## Requirements

 I have provided some documents containing the minimum requirements for the exam.
 Your grade will depend on how much work you put into the project.

 I also provide suggestions and guides on how to implement certain things.
 You can consider them as a fallback if you are stuck.

-What will elevate you is if your group makes choices reflecting an understanding of the different approaches, the pros and cons of each, and why you chose the one you did.
+What will elevate you is if your group either makes great choices based on research or gain a fresh understanding of the different approaches, the pros and cons of each.
+Basically, reflecting on your choices.

 The requirement documents are: